 While it’s always hard, least privilege is even harder in serverless.
 Have a look at one of my previous posts, “Least Privilege for AWS Lambda Security”, for further details.
 The key issues here are:

-Everyone likes to talk about how hard things are, but there are also great opportunities here as well.
+While serverless requires a complete shift in your security approach, it also brings to the table a large number of opportunities for creating better, more granular and in-context security.
 Let’s compare serverless to containers.
 If a large container executes many functions, then you must enable it to do many things.

 Moving to smaller microservices enables you to do more fine-grained IAM around them all.
 More importantly, it means, that if there is a vulnerability in one of your functions, an attacker will only get access to the limited capabilities of that function, not the large set of permissions each container had.